aiuta-com/docs/docs/api/getting-started.md

     - The JWT can then be used by your application client to access the Aiuta API until it expires.

     !!! doc "Refer to the documentation for detailed instructions on [implementing the backend component](./server-side-auth-component.md)"
-        As an example, see the sequence diagram showing how [Aiuta SDK uses the JWT flow](/sdk/about/diagrams/authentication/#__tabbed_1_1) to authenticate requests

     To make requests to the Aiuta API, use the Bearer Authentication HTTP scheme with the issued token:
     ```